chutified/commodity-prices/README.md

 </table>

 **Note:**
-*The CommodityRequest holds the key "Name" and its value is case sensitive.*
+*The CommodityRequest holds the key "Name" and its value is **not** case sensitive.*
-*All commodity names must be completely lowercase, otherwise the item will not be found.*
+*Commodity names must not be completely lowercase to be found.*

 ## Usage
 ### GetCommodity: